alazaritt/alazaritt.github.io/docs/02-Component-Selection/Component-Selection.md

 **Choice:** Option 2: TS02-66-43-BK-260-LCR-D button

 **Rationale:** The button was chosen for its compactness and user friendliness.
 With a 50 mA current rating and 12 VDC voltage rating, it is appropriate for low-power control circuits.
 The switch's 60,000-cycle mechanical life ensures durability for typical user interactions.

+**Overall Rationale**
+Each component was chosen through an evaluation of performance, cost, and compatibility with the system’s low-power and compact design requirements.
+The MCP6004-I/P op-amp was chosen for its low power consumption, high signal range, and stable signal amplification.
+This makes it ideal for accurate signal processing while keeping cost and complexity low.
+The CMA-4544PF-W microphone provides a wide frequency range and high signal-to-noise ratio, ensuring clear and reliable sound detection while remaining compact enough to fulfill project requirements.

+To maintain stable operation, the L7805CV voltage regulator was selected for its reliable 5 V output, built-in protection features, and simplicity, making it optimal for low-power circuitry.
+Finally, the TS02-66-43-BK-260-LCR-D button offers durability, small size, and suitable electrical ratings for low-voltage control inputs.
+Together, these components meet the product’s requirements for efficiency, reliability, and cost-effectiveness, ensuring consistent performance within the intended conditions.